WillMcDonald25/project_3_group2/README.md

 ## Data and Delivery
 - Data components used in the project are clearly documented.
-- The dataset contains at least 100 unique records.
+- The dataset contains over 8000 unique records.
-- A database is used to house the data (SQL, MongoDB, SQLite, etc.).
+- A database is used to house the data (SQLite).
 - The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.
 ## Back End
 - The page created to showcase data visualizations runs without error.